- You want to use an SSL certificate in your Jenkins server.

 An example using PKCS#12 keystore:

-keytool -v -importkeystore -srckeystore jenkins.p12 -srcstoretype PKCS12 -destkeystore jenkins.jks -deststoretype JKS
+keytool -v -importkeystore -srckeystore jenkins-cert.p12 -srcstoretype PKCS12 -destkeystore jenkins.jks -deststoretype JKS

 JENKINS_ARGS="--httpPort=-1 --httpsKeyStore=/path/to/keystore/jenkins.jks --httpsKeyStorePassword=changeit --httpsPort=443"

 httpPort=-1will tell the jetty container to use https only.
 If you are switching from an already existing Jenkins instance using https it is recommended to leave the httpPort alone and play with the https port only.
 Once the Jenkins instance looks good rendering https then the http port can be set to

 httpsKeyStorePasswordare variables which were set when creating the empty keystore.